 3 Easy Hairstyles in 3 Minutes Each

 ADVANCED HAIRSTYLE AIR DRY IT Wave Swept Spray

 Sorry, you must log in to save an item.

 If you’re a ponytail girl, you’re well aware that your favorite hairstyle can get a little basic after a while.
 That doesn’t mean you can’t still rock a pulled back look!
-Just perk up your go-to low pony with this magical Dutch braid if you have damaged hair.
+Just perk up your go-to low pony (low ponytails put less stress on your hair) with this magical Unicorn braid.

 What you’ll need: